| |

 The Role of Business Service Mapping in IT Management

-Business service mapping gives IT teams a clear, current view of their infrastructure, applications, services, and dependencies.
-By tracking all components of the IT ecosystem, teams can proactively identify potential issues, analyze performance, and ensure efficient IT service management delivery.
-Getting to that level of clarity requires overcoming common service mapping challenges around incomplete discovery data, undocumented dependencies, and maintaining map accuracy as environments change, all of which directly affect the quality of incident management and problem resolution outcomes.
+Business service mapping tracks all components of the IT ecosystem so teams can proactively spot potential issues, analyze performance, and ensure reliable IT service management delivery.
+Reaching that level of clarity requires overcoming common service mapping challenges around incomplete discovery data, undocumented dependencies, and map accuracy as environments change, all of which directly affect incident management and problem resolution outcomes.

-Business service mapping also clarifies the potential impact of incidents on business operations, supporting better risk assessment and mitigation.
-IT teams armed with this visibility gain four specific capabilities:
+This visibility also clarifies the potential impact of incidents on business operations, supporting better risk assessment and mitigation.
+Reviewing the key service mapping benefits helps IT teams understand the foundation this visibility provides:

-First, they develop a clear picture of their infrastructure’s strengths and weaknesses, enabling proactive identification of potential bottlenecks.
-Second, they establish a solid foundation for incident management and problem resolution processes.
+First, a clear picture of infrastructure strengths and weaknesses enables proactive identification of bottlenecks.
+Second, it establishes a solid foundation for ITIL incident and problem management processes.
 Third, that foundation drives better service reliability and customer satisfaction.
-Fourth, business service mapping aligns IT initiatives with business goals so that resources are used in line with strategic priorities.
+Fourth, aligning IT initiatives with business goals ensures resources are used in line with strategic priorities.

-The Virima platform automates business service mapping across compute, network, storage relationships, and host-to-host communications, with application dependency mapping and service topology built in.
-Virima’s ViVID™ Service Mapping feature builds those dependency views from discovery data, ensuring the maps IT teams rely on during incidents reflect the environment as it actually is.
-For a detailed look at how IT service relationship mapping automates dependency views inside a CMDB, see our in-depth guide.
+Virima’s ViVID™ Service Mapping builds dependency views from discovery data across compute, network, storage relationships, and host-to-host communications, with application dependency mapping and service topology included.
+Those maps reflect the environment as it actually is, not a point-in-time snapshot from a manual audit.
+For a deeper look at how IT service relationship mapping builds dependency views inside a CMDB, see our in-depth guide.

 The Role of Business Service Mapping in Incident Management